Aligreu/Aligreu/README.md

-- 👋 Hi, I’m @Aligreu
+- 👋 Hi, I’m Aly Greu
-- 👀 I’m interested in ...python, Java script
+- 👀 I’m interested in ...Web Development Backend Using python Django Framework, Frontend Development using html, css, JavaScript
 - 🌱 I’m currently learning .MySql..
 - 💞️ I’m looking to collaborate on ..any position related to python .
 - 📫 How to reach me ...@agreu77@yahoo.com